icatproject/topcat/yo/README.txt

     - JsFormats (Format/Beautify javascript)
     - SidebarEnhancements (Add file management to the side file list)
     - SublimeLinter-jshint (On the fly jshint validator MUST HAVE!!!!)

+## Development Build

+Before committing code, make sure you perform a "grunt build" and test the build using "grunt serve:dist".
+This is to ensure the application still works after minification as the build is the one that will be deployed!!!!

 ## RESTFUL API (TEST ONLY/ DEPRECATED)